Buying life insurance on your Ex.

-Run into trouble is when an individual is trying to purchase a life insurance policy on an ex where there doesn’t seem to be any financial connection with one another.
-They do not have any underage children together.
+Run into trouble is when an individual is trying to purchase a life insurance policy on an ex where there doesn’t seem to be any financial connection with one another (think no allimony or any child support payments).
 In cases like these, it may be difficult to establish that an individual truly does have an insurable interest on the other, and in cases like these, it’s also usually difficult to get the proposed insured to “consent” to a policy being taken out on him or her as well.

 What type of “consent” will I need to obtain to purchase a life insurance policy on my ex-spouse?

 In general, you will need the consent of the person whose life you want to insure in order to purchase a life insurance policy on them.
 This is because the person whose life is being insured has the right to control who takes out a policy on their life and the terms of that policy (unless otherwise dictated by a judge).